 The role of therapy in helping you age gracefully can include my teaching you ways to enhance your motivation for exercise, giving some education about how others have handled your same aging challenges (and lived to tell the tale!), coaching you on adopting self-care habits that lead to more robust health, and helping you change your own set of beliefs to increase your self-esteem, self-acceptance, and self-concept (all similar, but distinct, parts of a healthy “sense of self”).
 A therapist could also help by collaborating (with your written permission to discuss otherwise confidential issues) with your doctor or anyone you designate.
 Therapists and other professionals working together can form partnerships that are focused on collaborating on ways to help you with better health overall or with specific goals (recovery from alcohol/drug dependence, managing depression/anxiety, smoking cessation, fitness/weight management, etc.).
 We also make referrals for you to access resources outside of therapy that might help you, such as recommending gay (or gay-friendly) primary doctors, psychiatrists, 12-Step resources, alternatives to 12-Step resources, or other community professionals (therapists tend to have a wide array of collaborators, especially ones who have been around a long time in the same place, as I have in Los Angeles/West Hollywood).

 When you receive support for emotionally and physically facing the next phases of life, you “set yourself up” for success, even if your past has really hurt you, or held you back.
 In the next article in this series, we will look at how therapy can help you age gracefully Socially and Culturally, to stave off loneliness and to help you feel a part of your own community and world.
-Look for Parts II and III, coming soon.
+Look for Parts II and III, at those links.
 Share these articles with others, too!
 (To sign up for my e-newsletter and get new articles delivered to your email box, visit this page: https://gaytherapyla.com/resources/gay-mens-e-newsletter/).
 For information on working with me or to schedule an appointment (in the office, or via phone or webcam), call or text me at 310-339-5778, or email Ken@GayTherapyLA.com.